Sustainability Reporting Initiative

-In 2020, Environmental Expenditures of over
+Environmental Expenditures of over $1.7 million in 2021

 Innergex maintains an environmental management system that applies to each of its operating renewable energy facilities.
 This system consists of a combination of standard procedures (management and prevention of environmental spills, waste management, etc.) as well as procedures that are unique to each facility and jurisdiction in which we operate.
 Innergex’s approach is to view each facility as a stand-alone with specific environmental requirements that derive from permits and approvals pertinent to each facility.
 This may include, for example, procedures for water use and compliance, fish protection, or road usage at each hydro facility, and procedures for protection of birds, bats and other wildlife, as well as vegetation at our wind facilities.
 These procedures are overseen by an in-house environmental team, supported by independent specialist contractors and site operations staff that are trained to adhere and perform their tasks within these site-specific requirements.

 Our Corporate Emergency Response Plan identifies potential environmental, health and safety emergencies and includes appropriate actions to respond to such situations.
 This plan, as well as the Site-Specific Safety Plan, are available at each facility and in each Innergex office as well as on the Corporation’s intranet network.
 Our Health and Safety team works diligently to ensure the health and safety of all our employees through education, training, monitoring and on-site visits.